Principal manifold estimation via model complexity selection: Step 2: Fitting, Step 3: Tuning, Model Complexity Selection

-Using the Lagrange multiplier method we can obtain the solution to (\ref{minimization form 2}) by solving the following.

 where $m_l$ are Lagrange multipliers.
-The coefficient matrix in (\ref{smoothing matrix}) is symmetric, somewhat sparse, and of order $N+2d+2$.
-Since $N$ is moderate in most applications (see Figure \ref{fig:skeleton}), solving (\ref{smoothing matrix}) is not computationally expensive.
-When the tuning parameter $\lambda\rightarrow\infty$, (\ref{smoothing matrix}) implies $s_l=0$ and (\ref{analytic expression of minimizer}) implies that $f_{(n)}$ is an affine function for all $n=1,2,\cdots$.
-The steps of our proposed PME algorithm are presented as Algorithm \ref{PME Algorithm}.
+The coefficient matrix in (\ref{smoothing matrix}) is symmetric, has many zero elements, and of order $N+2d+2$.
+Since $N$ is moderate in most applications (see Figure \ref{fig:skeleton} (c)), solving (\ref{smoothing matrix}) is not computationally expensive.